CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 image: "xmasreport-16.jpg"
 update_type: "reports"
 ---
-**NOTE:** This article is still under construction.
-It should be up by Christmas night.
-Thank you for your understamding and patience.

 It is finally Chirstmas Day, 2023.
 After 11 cold, but hard-fought months, Rodblogan Warfare has more waffen than it had in 2022.
 After 11 cold, but hard-fought months, RW finally has a main theme of its own.
 After 11 cold, but hard-fought months, RWHD is starting to look real.